 Amy Forrest fell in love with the simplicity of the 100 Women Who Care model and knew that Airdrie was in need of an organization like this.
 In June 2016 she committed and jumped right into planning our first meeting in September 2016

 We are a part of the 100 Who Care Alliance.
-There are over 550 active Chapters (and 200 more in development) in the 100 Who Care Alliance, including chapters of 100 Men Who Care, 100 People Who Care and 100 Kids Who Care.
+There are over 550 active Chapters (and 200 more in development) in the 100 Who Care Alliance, including chapters of 100 Men, People and 100 Kids Who Care.
+There is a 100 Airdrie Men Who Give a Damn and 100 Airdrie Kids Who Care right here in our growing City!

 History of 100 Women Who Care Worldwide